wooksjs/wooksjs/docs/wooks/comparison.md

 - **On-the-Fly Parsers:** It generates parsing functions during registration, enabling parameter parsing to be done in a single efficient call.
 - **Predictable Encoding/Decoding:** It handles URI encoding/decoding in a clean, transparent manner, avoiding the quirks and bugs you might encounter elsewhere.

-This means you get **fast, predictable, and highly flexible routing** that easily handles complex URL patterns—something that can be awkward or inefficient in Express, Fastify, or h3.
+This means you get **fast, predictable, and highly flexible routing** that easily handles complex URL patterns — something that can be awkward or inefficient in Express, Fastify, or h3.

 Below is performance comparison for different routers ([benchmark source code](https://github.com/prostojs/router-benchmark)):